elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 ---

-### Explain the function and syntax of getElementsByTagName method.
+### Explain the function and syntax of getElementsByTagName method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The elem.getElementsByTagName(tag) looks for elements with the given tag and returns the collection of them.
 The tag parameter can also be a star "*" for “any tags”.
-In modern code we use querySelector because it is more powerful and shorter to write, but you may find it in older applications.
+In modern code, we use querySelector because it is more powerful and shorter to write, but you may find it in older applications.
 Similarly, getElementsByClassName and getElementsByName are a few more of the relics you may find.
 It’s good to be familiar with these methods.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />